 In a hot market, it’s important to stay patient.
 Going through the process could mean putting in multiple offers on multiple properties and losing out more than once.

-Before putting in an offer on a home in a hot market, it’s a good idea for buyers to have all their fiscal ducks in a row.
-That could mean shopping for the lender that’s right for them and/or getting a preapproval letter to show they are serious buyers.
+Before putting in an offer on a home in a hot market, buyers will want to have all their fiscal ducks in a row.
+That could mean shopping for the lender that’s right for them and/or getting a preapproval letter from a mortgage lender to show they are serious buyers who have their financing lined up.

 Different lenders will likely offer different rates, terms, and perks, which buyers can weigh to decide which mortgage lender is right for them.